 If you wanted something in the 80s, you had to like, wait for it to be invented.
 I kid.
 Seriously though, you had to go out and get it.
-You would have to get in your car, because gas was cheap and everyone had one, drive out of the suburbs, which is where sane people lived, and make an unscheduled trip into town or to the nearest supermarket and literally stock up on supplies.
+You would have to get in your car, because gas was cheap and everyone had one, drive out of the suburbs, which is where people lived, and make an unscheduled trip into town or to the nearest supermarket and literally stock up on supplies.

 Every Saturday was supermarket run, sweets and movie day.
 We had about 10 Disney VHS tapes, and a few other films I must have watched at least 100 times, like Mary Poppins (1964) and Bedknobs and Broomsticks (1971).
-I also really loved Home Alone (1990) and Honey, I Shrunk the Kids (1989), which played often on TV.
+I also really loved Home Alone (1990) and Honey, I Shrunk the Kids (1989).

 But of that 80s vibe, there are two really special movies I grew up watching, 3 Men and a Baby (1987) with Tom Selleck and Tom Cruise’s Cocktail (1988).
 Every time I hear the Beach Boy’s Kokomo play (which is like every other day because tune), I’m reminded of a young, superhot Tom Cruise shaking up one of his classic cocktails, and the gorgeous Elisabeth Shue with her long golden hair running up to the beach bar in Jamaica.
 It gives me goosebumps.
 But the storyline takes a dark turn after they’re done frolicking under a waterfall.